A major cyber incident has occurred. How should Europe respond?

 Facing the Global Strategic Challenge

-In the European competition, hosted by the Geneva Centre for Security Policy (GCSP) in partnership with the Atlantic Council, students respond to a major cyberattack on European critical infrastructure and services.
-Competitors provide recommendations balancing individual national approaches and a collective crisis management response, considering capabilities, policies, and governance structures of NATO, the EU, and individual nations.
-The competition fosters a culture of cooperation and a better understanding of these organisations and member states in responding to cyberattacks.
+In the European competition, hosted by the Geneva Centre for Security Policy (GCSP) in partnership with the Atlantic Council, students respond to a major cyber incident affecting a key component of European critical infrastructure and services.
+Previous scenarios have focussed on aviation and air traffic control as well as cyber security in the maritime and ocean navigation sector.
+Competitors provide recommendations balancing individual national approaches and a collective crisis management response, considering the capabilities, policies, and governance structures of NATO, the EU, and individual nations.
+The competition fosters a culture of cooperation and a better understanding of these organisations and their member states in responding to cyber incidents.